cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-reset.md

 ## Parameters

-configuration_parameter
+**`configuration_parameter`**

-:   The name of a settable run-time system configuration parameter.
+The name of a settable run-time system configuration parameter.
 See Server Configuration Parameters for details.

-ALL
+**`ALL`**

-:   Resets all settable run-time configuration parameters to their default values.
+Resets all settable run-time configuration parameters to their default values.

 ## Examples